mathewhauer/county_projections_official/README.md

 *Projected numeric population changes for the five SSPs between 2020 and 2100 for counties in the continental United States.*

 # Organization
-- `SCRIPTS`  — Scripts and output for figures included in the documentation
+- `SCRIPTS`  — Scripts and output for figures included in the documentation.
 - `DATA`  — Initial data resources, unprocessed.
 - `DATA-PROCESSED` — Processed data used to create the projections.
 - `FIGURES` — output figures.
 - `PROJECTIONS` — contains two subfolders. `PROJECTIONS/EVAL/` contains the out-of-sample validation for the period 2000-2015. `PROJECTIONS/PROJECTIONS/` contains the actual projections.

 # Use
-- Feel free to create a new branch for further incorporation and analysis
+- Feel free to create a new branch for further incorporation and analysis .
-- More information in is located in each folder `DATA`
+- More information in is located in each folder `DATA`.

 # Correspondence
-For any issues with anonymization or major issues with the functionality of the script please [create an issue](https://github.com/c2-d2/pr_mort_official/issues).
+For any issues with anonymization or major issues with the functionality of the script please [create an issue](https://github.com/mathewhauer/county_projections_official/issues).

 ## License
 The data collected and presented is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US), and the underlying code used to format, analyze and display that content is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).